 When you move to a new country, it is a good idea to prepare yourself by becoming acquainted with their social norms and customs.
 Here are some of Canada’s social customs:

-Geographically, Canada is a very large country.
+Geographically, Canada is a vast country.
 There is so much space that Canadians are accustomed to standing 60 – 100 cm away from each other in social or business settings.
 When Canadians go to the pharmacy, they stand at least 100 cm away from the person served at the counter.
-Standing any closer makes, Canadians feel uncomfortable – especially in the Pharmacy, people feel the information they are sharing with the pharmacist is private and therefore give a significant amount of distance between the customer being served, and the person next in line.
+Standing any closer makes Canadians feel uncomfortable – especially in the pharmacy, people think the information they are sharing with the pharmacist is private and therefore gives a significant amount of distance between the customer being served and the person next in line.

 It is customary for Canadians to make eye contact with the person they are talking to, no matter their gender, age or if they are an authority figure, such as a professor or supervisor.

 People expect you to be on time for work, school, medical appointments, and business meetings.
 You could lose your job or be suspended from school if you are frequently late.
 People will not wait for more than 10 – 15 minutes for someone late for a business meeting.
 If you are running late, make sure to contact the person you are meeting, and explain why you are late.
 For social events, it is expected people arrive on time, up to and no later than half an hour from the time they were invited.